 What causes Peyronie's disease?

 The exact cause of Peyronie's disease is not known.
 However, whatever can cause plaque or scar formation in the penile shaft is a likely causal candidate.
 Researchers have suggested several possible agents such as vitamin E deficiency, beta-blocking medications, elevations in serotonin, and genetic causes.
-Some researchers think that minor vascular traumas to the penis (during sex or athletic endeavors) that may reoccur over time may lead to scar formation.
+Some researchers think that minor vascular traumas to the penis (during sex, athletic or exercise endeavors) that may reoccur over time may lead to scar formation.
 None of these possible agents or processes is proven to be the cause to date.